 The outside of this Gettysburg bed and breakfast has more than 100 bullet-hole pock marks on the walls.

-Located in the Gettysburg tourist district.
-Close to museums, restaurants and shopping.
+Located in the tourist district, this Gettysburg bed and breakfast is close to museums, restaurants and shopping.
 Period dining and ghost tours!
-Many stories about hauntings here.

 401 Baltimore Street, Gettysburg 17325